-The United States routinely offers no comment on reported cross-border strikes from Afghanistan.
-However, the United States is the only country operating in the region known to have the ability to launch missiles from drones, which are controlled remotely.
+The U.S. is the only country operating in the region known to have the capability to launch missiles from remotely-controlled drones.